busbud/coding-challenge-back/README.md

 Write a simple API endpoint that runs a query string against the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/) to return a list of suggested cities.

-- Requests must be authenticated against username and hashed password combinations stored in a Redis database using http basic auth.
+- Requests must be authenticated against username and password using http basic auth.
 - All functional tests should pass (additional tests may be implemented as necessary).
 - The final application should be [deployed to Heroku](https://devcenter.heroku.com/articles/rack).